How to work as an Electrician in Australia?

 Provided you have completed the required gap training and the required supervised employment, you can then apply to obtain an Australian qualification for your trade.
 This is done through the RTO.
 This is the same qualification that someone who completed an apprenticeship, or undertook the education in Australia obtained.

 Applicants are required to have an Australian Qualification Framework (AQF) III Qualification or equivalent to work in most trades.
-Some common Australian trade qualifications include:
+Below are common Australian trade qualifications which also includes electricians’:

 • Certificate III in Electrotechnology Electrician